Who Pays The Attorney Fees in Divorce?

 If your ex-spouse is seeking support and you don’t believe that you should have to cover their fees, then you should speak to a family law attorney.
 An attorney will advocate on your behalf and will investigate other ways that your ex-spouse could cover their own legal fees.

-Divorce cases in Texas can be costly and time-consuming.
+Divorce cases in Houston can be costly and time-consuming.
 An experienced divorce lawyer will help you navigate the process while minimizing expenses and protecting your rights and interests.

 Who Pays Attorney Fees in Divorce FAQ

-What if I can’t afford to pay attorney fees during the divorce process in Texas?
+What if I can’t afford to pay attorney fees during the divorce process in Houston?

 If you can’t afford your attorney fees during the divorce process, then your divorce lawyer can request temporary fees by filing a Motion for Interim Attorney Fees.
 The judge will then review your request.
 They will consider what costs have been accused so far, as well as the financial status of each spouse, to determine whether your ex-spouse should cover your fees.